ivanpesin/slack-notify/README.md

 >NOTE: If no message is provided, `slack-notify` will send a test message.

+If configuration file is in place, then the command can be as simple as:

+    $ slack-notify msg "Example *message* with _markdown_"
+    $

 ## monit

 Sends a [monit](https://mmonit.com/monit/) event to slack.